jasper-zanjani/notes/sources/5plc.md

   - _Resiliency_: redundant computing resources are located in different geographical areas
   - _Load balancing_

+#### 1.7 Running Linux in the cloud: the role of containers
 Use cases for containers:
   - Microservices
   - Batch and __ETL__ jobs
   - CI/CD

 ## Principle 1: Understand which Linux VMs are adaptable to the cloud
-> - [ ] 2.1 The cloud roadmap
+> - [x] 2.1 The Cloud RoadMap
-> - [ ] 2.2 Cloud readiness assessments
+> - [x] 2.2 Cloud readiness assessments
-> - [ ] 2.3 Essentials of a cloud-readiness assessment
+> - [x] 2.3 Essentials of a cloud-readiness assessment
-> - [ ] 2.4 Cloud migration strategies
+> - [x] 2.4 Cloud migration strategies
-> - [ ] 2.5 Cloud migration tasks
+> - [x] 2.5 Cloud migration tasks
-> - [ ] 2.6 The three key phases of cloud migration
+> - [x] 2.6 The three key phases of cloud migration

+#### 2.1 The Cloud RoadMap
 Concerns addressed by a well-built cloud adoption roadmap
   - _Benefits_ of migrating to the cloud
   - _What_ to move to the cloud
   - _Technology_ to be chosen
   - _Method_ of optimizing

-Elements of a cloud-readiness assessment
+#### 2.3 Essentials of a cloud-readiness assessment
   - Shareholder interviews

-Strategies for cloud migration
+  - Current infrastructure analysis
+  - Workload, application, and database analysis
+  - Prioritization
+  - Cloud architectures and the cloud deployment
+  - Cloud personnel requirements
+  - Cost analysis
+  - Compliance and regulation requirements
+  - Cloud migration plan

+#### 2.4 Cloud migration strategies
   1. _Lift and shift_: entire current software stack is migrated
   2. _Architect applications before migration_: software is redesigned to take advantage of cloud features.
 This is more risky because you are planning an infrastructure migration at the same time as an application upgrade.

-Tasks to be performed for cloud migration
+#### 2.5 Cloud migration tasks
 - Pre-deployment tasks
   - _Understanding the scope of the migration_: correct cloud assessment
   - _Creating the cloud architectures_: select types of cloud services to be adopted